 Amenity Facility Event Space Rental Application

-Name of Applicant: Date:
+Date:

-Organization (if applicable):
+Organization (if applicable): Street Address: City: State:

-Street Address: Facility/Room Re City:State:
+Street Address: Facility/Room Rec quested:

-Daytime Phone: Facility/Room Re quested:

 Intended Use: Time (5 hr. max.)
-From To Estimated Attendance
+From To: Estimated Attendance:

 Date Requested: Time (5 nr. max.)
 From n: 10: Estimated Attendance:

 I agree to indemnify and hold harmless the Westwood of Pasco Community Development District ("District") and the agents, supervisors, officers, directors, employees and staff of the District from any and all liability, claims, actions, suits, or demands by any person, corporation or other entity, for injuries, death, property damage or damages of any nature, arising out of, or in connection with, the use of the Amenity Facilities.
 Nothing herein shall constitute or be construed as a waiver of the District's sovereign immunity granted pursuant to Section 768.28, Fla.
 Stat., or other statute.
 I have read, understand and agree to abide by all policies and rules of the District.
 I acknowledge that failure to adhere to the District's policies and rules may result in the suspension or termination of my privileges to use the facility.
 I also understand that I am financially responsible for any damages caused by me, my family members, and/or my guests.
 If requested, I will obtain an event insurance policy naming the District and agents, supervisors, officers, directors, employees and staff thereof as additional insureds.

 Signature of Applicant Date

-I have read and understood the following (please initial each): 1 There is a maximum capacity of [] persons in the Event Space.
-2 The five (5) hour maximum time limit includes setup and clean up time and applies to all attendees.
-No persons are permitted in the Event Space after the end of the Registered Event.
-Please schedule accordingly.
-3 Each Patron may rent a portion of the Amenity Facility a maximum of four (4) times per calendar year.
-4 Alcohol is not permitted in the Amenity Facilities, including the Event Space.
-5 The Amenity Facilities (except for the Event Space during the Registered Event) are to remain accessible to all Patrons.
-Additional tables and chairs are available upon request.
-6 Once the Registered Event is completed, all guests are required to exit.
-Upon conclusion of the event, standard guest policy applies.
-The Patron shall be responsible for enforcement of this provision.
-7 The deposit check may be picked up only after the Amenity Manager inspects the Event Space.
-If the Event Space is in satisfactory condition and there is no property damage, the check will be shredded within 48 hours if not timely picked up.
-8 The deposit check may not be returned, and additional fees may be assessed, if the Event Space is not in satisfactory condition post-Registered Event or there is property damage to the Event Space, or if the Registered Event is not kept within the identified times.
-8 Registered Events in the Event Space are being held in a public facility and may be subject to surveillance by the District's security company.
+I have read and understood the following (please initial each): 1.

 Deposit Amount Check Number

 Cleanup Fee Check Number

 Received By Receipt Number

 Approved By Date